-The uLCD-35DT Module uses off the shelf standard SDHC/SD/micro-SD memory cards with up to 2GB capacity usable with FAT16 formatting.
+The uLCD-43D/DT/DCT Module uses off the shelf standard SDHC/SD/micro-SD memory cards (SPI Compatible Only) with up to 4GB capacity usable with FAT16 formatting.
 For any FAT file related operations, before the memory card can be used it must first be formatted with FAT16 option.
 The formatting of the card can be done on any PC system with a card reader.
 Select the appropriate drive and choose the FAT16 (or just FAT in some systems) option when formatting.
-The card is now ready to be used in the DIABLO16 based application
+The card is now ready to be used in the DIABLO16 based application.

 The DIABLO16 Processor also supports high capacity HC memory cards (4GB and above).
 The available capacity of SD-HC cards varies according to the way the card is partitioned and the commands used to access it.
+Refer to the 4D Systems RMPET tool in the Workshop4 IDE.